imtoori/CountryCodePicker/README.md

           // Initial selection and favorite can be one of code ('IT') OR dial_code('+39')
           initialSelection: 'IT',
           favorite: ['+39','FR'],
+          // optional.
+Shows only country name and flag
+          showCountryOnly: false,
         ),
       ),
   );